Top 10 Movies To Watch Before Traveling to Italy!

 Silly, I know, but when I saw The Sound of Music as a kid, I dreamed about visiting Europe one day.
 The most inspiring travel movies usually aren't about traveling at all, but are set in gorgeous locations made even more stunning by professional cinematography.
 As you may know, we love Italy - it's where our families came from and it always feels like home.
 So naturally I'm drawn to movies filmed there, and watch them over and over again when I need a healthy dose.
 If you love it too, and especially if you're planning your first visit, here are some really good ones -- 10 movies to watch before traveling to Italy!

-This post contains affiliate links: if you make a purchase through a link, we earn a small commission at no extra cost to you.
+This post contains affiliate links: if you make a purchase, we may earn a small commission at no extra cost to you.

 CRITICS: (1999) In late 1950s New York, Tom Ripley, a young underachiever, is sent to Italy to retrieve Dickie Greenleaf, a rich and spoiled millionaire playboy.
 But when the errand fails, Ripley takes extreme measures.